Prevent Healthcare Data Breaches: A 12-Step Guide

 Overview: Phishing-focused brand protection with industry-leading takedown speed.

-Key Strengths: Fast takedowns with cooperative registrars.
+Key Strengths: Fastest takedowns in the category.
 Strong focus on phishing domains and credential harvesting sites.
 Global hosting provider relationships.

 Best For: Organizations prioritizing speed-to-takedown for active phishing threats.

 Bolster uses AI to identify brand abuse patterns before they’re widely recognized.
-It catches emerging attack techniques that rule-based systems miss.
+It catches attack techniques that signature-based tools overlook.

 Key Strengths: Zero-day threat detection.
-AI-powered analysis that catches novel attack patterns.
+AI-powered analysis that catches new attack patterns.

-Best For: Security teams concerned about emerging brand abuse techniques that bypass traditional detection.
+Best For: Security teams worried about new phishing techniques that bypass traditional detection.

 Overview: Enterprise domain management with integrated brand protection.